2ndSightLab/aws-scripts/README.md

 __Functions__

 * ONLY create bash functions in a script in one of the functions directory, not the root directory or any other directory.
+* When creating, copying or moving functions do not change any code in the function.
+Only change the code scripts that use the function to propertly source the file and reerence the correct function name.
 * A folder named /functions in the root of this repository contains bash functions used by these scripts.
 * If a script uses funcitons, a /functions folder exists within the folder for that script.
 * Each function name is lower case with words separated by an underscore: _